unicode-org/icu/.github/pull_request_template.md

 #### Checklist
 - [ ] Required: Issue filed: ICU-NNNNN
 - [ ] Required: The PR title must be prefixed with a JIRA Issue number.
-Example: "ICU-1234 Fix xyz"
+Example: "ICU-NNNNN Fix xyz"
 - [ ] Required: Each commit message must be prefixed with a JIRA Issue number.
-Example: "ICU-1234 Fix xyz"
+Example: "ICU-NNNNN Fix xyz"
 - [ ] Issue accepted (done by Technical Committee after discussion)
 - [ ] Tests included, if applicable
 - [ ] API docs and/or User Guide docs changed or added, if applicable
+- [ ] Approver: Feel free to merge on my behalf